Click chart to enlarge

 James urged us to obey God every time He speaks to us through His Word.
 He wrote, "Be doers of the Word, and not hearers only, deceiving yourselves" (James 1:22).
 Self-deception comes when we listen to God's Word without doing what it says.
 We quickly forget what the Lord shows us about ourselves and wander along our way unchanged.

 It is natural to want God to hear and answer us, but the greater issue is whether we listen and respond to Him.
 Does God have our attention today?
-Are we choosing to be voice-activated by every word from Him? — David C. McCasland (Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved)
+Are we choosing to be voice-activated by every word from Him? — David C. McCasland (Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 God who formed worlds by the power of His word